thehyve/glowing-bear-docker/Design.md

 Configuration:
 - Keycloak parameters

+Further details:
+- Database schema creation and schema updates via Liquibase, at startup of the container.
+As a starting point, liquibase generateChangeLog can be used for creating the changelogs based on an existing database schema.

 ### gb-backend-database

 Purpose:
-Initialise database for Glowing Bear backend
+Database server for Glowing Bear backend

 Technology:
 - PostgreSQL server (`FROM postgres:11-alpine`)